 - Line C (green): being the most recently opened line, it will probably be the one you will take the least.
 It runs from Monte Clodio/Mazzini to Lodi, but not all stops are operational as the line is still under construction.

-One thing that can be a bit confusing when taking the metro line B in Rome is that the line branches, so if you take a metro from Laurentina there will be two trains, one going to Bufalotta and the other to Casal Monastero.
+One thing that can be a little confusing when taking the B metro line in Rome is that the line branches, so if you take a metro from Laurentina there will be two trains, one heading to Bufalotta and one to Casal Monastero.

-Rome's three subway lines connect to Termini station, several stops away from places like the Colosseum, Piazza Venezia, or Piazza Barberini, and half an hour walk from the Trevi Fountain, so it can be a good reference point to move around the historic center of the city.
+Rome's three metro lines connect to Termini station, several stops from places like the Colosseum, Piazza Venezia, or Piazza Barberini, and a half-hour walk from the Trevi Fountain, so it can be a good reference point for getting around the historic center of the city.

 Outside the station, in Piazza del Cinquecento, there is a bus terminal that connects to all parts of the city.
-The area has no tourist interest, so better not waste your time exploring the surroundings.
+The area has no tourist interest, so don't waste your time exploring the surroundings.

 - You must validate your ticket at the machines located at the turnstiles before entering.
-Regardless of whether the ticket is for 1, 3, or 7 days, you only need to validate it once.
-In case you are traveling with a Roma Pass, simply pass it through the yellow circle on the turnstile.
+Regardless of whether the ticket is for 1, 3 or 7 days, you only need to validate it once.
+If you are traveling with a Roma Pass, simply pass it through the yellow circle at the turnstile.

-- Another thing to keep in mind is that children up to 10 years old do not need a ticket to move around on Rome's public transportation.
+- Another thing to keep in mind is that children up to 10 years old do not need a ticket to travel on public transport in Rome.

-- Rome's metro connects with Fiumicino airport, and although the ride is a bit long and tedious this is an option to move between the airport and the city if you are traveling on a tight budget.
+- Rome's metro connects to Fiumicino airport, and although the ride is a bit long and tedious it is an option to move between the airport and the city if you are traveling on a tight budget.
 Otherwise, I recommend booking a transfer between Fiumicino and Rome.

-- Since ATAC tickets are valid for all public transport in Rome, I recommend using the tram a couple times, just to try a different experience.
-Although not as convenient as the metro, lines 3, 8 and 19 pass through quite a few places of interest in the city center.
+- Since ATAC tickets are valid for all public transportation in Rome, I recommend using the streetcar sometime, to try a different experience.
+Although not as convenient as the metro, lines 3, 8 and 19 pass through quite a few places in the center.

-- By subway you can reach Ostia, a city on the coast where the archaeological site of Ostia Antica is located.
-If you want to read more about this tour, here you will find more information about this and other tours: 5 places to see near Rome.
+- By metro you can reach Ostia, a city on the coast where the archaeological site of Ostia Antica is located.
+If you want to read more about this tour, here you will find more information about this and other tours: 4 Places to Visit near Rome.

-- The Rome subway is pickpockets turf, almost like in any other European capital.
+- Pickpockets abound in the Rome subway, almost like in any other European capital.
 Therefore, I recommend you to be especially careful with your wallet or backpack.

-- Finally, keep in mind that some places in the center of Rome do not have a metro stop nearby because they have not been able to carry out the necessary works for it, so depending on what you are going to visit it will take you the same time going by metro than walking.
+- Finally, keep in mind that some places in the center of Rome do not have a metro stop nearby because they have not been able to carry out the necessary works, so depending on what you are going to visit it will take you the same time going by metro than walking.